 If the two of you find yourselves at a crossroads, and you can’t find a solution for issues that affect both of your futures, reconsidering your engagement may be in your path.

-- If you can’t agree on how money will be handled or you have significant financial differences of opinion.
+If you can’t agree on how you will handle money or you have significant financial differences of opinion.

-- One of your careers is treated as more important than your relationship.
-Waiting to get married until you are in a financially stable career is one thing.
+One of your careers is treated as more important than your relationship.
+Waiting to marry until you are in a financially stable career is one thing.
 But a perspective where marriage is going to get in the way of career goals, set them back, or get in the way of what they want to do is another thing.

-3. Getting married because you’ve been together forever and it’s just the logical next step.
+3. Marrying because you’ve been together forever and it’s just the logical next step.